Towards a unitary, renormalizable and ultraviolet-complete quantum theory of gravity: Ho r ava-gravity

 \subsection{Geometrical formulation in terms of ADM variables}

 The anisotropic Lifshitz theory of gravity can be consistently formulated within a geometrical framework when described in terms of ADM variables.
-I briefly review the ADM formulation in the context of GR, and highlight the differences in HG when the full diffeomorphism invariance $\mathrm{Diff}(\mathcal{M})$ is reduced to the foliation-preserving diffeomorphism $\mathrm{Diff}_{\mathcal{F}}(\mathcal{M})$.
+Following the presentation in \cite{Steinwachs:2017ihd}, I briefly review the ADM formulation in the context of GR, and highlight the differences in HG when the full diffeomorphism invariance $\mathrm{Diff}(\mathcal{M})$ is reduced to the foliation-preserving diffeomorphism $\mathrm{Diff}_{\mathcal{F}}(\mathcal{M})$.